Daveoxys/Daveoxys/README.md

 # Hello there.
-I'm Dave, an aspiring Software Developer.
+I'm Dave, a Software Developer.

-- 📘 I'm currently learning full-stack development using JavaScript, HTML and CSS.
+- 🖱️ Currently work as a junior mobile developer working in Android studio using Java and Kotlin.
-- 💻 Learning React and loving it!
+- 💻 Learning Kotlin and loving it!
-- 🎓 Recently completed Manchester Codes Software Engineering Course.
+- 🎓 Completed Manchester Codes (now Command Shift) Software Engineering Course.
-- 🖱️ Currently work as an IT Engineer.
+   On this course I learned full-stack development using JavaScript, HTML and CSS.

 #